 I also have to behave because I received the Bundesverdienstkreuz in 2014.

 I am (I believe) the first US-based member of the Atlantik-Bruecke.
 I am also active in the American Council on Germany and less frequently the American Institute for Contemporary German Studies.
 I also participate in functions of Global Bridges.
-I am on the board of Youth for Understanding.
+I was until recently on the board of Youth for Understanding.
 My main physical activity is with a chain saw in hand.
 My main intellectual pastime is struggling with the German language.
-I have picked up my clarinet again (Mozart, Spohr, Brahms), but I have a long way to go.
+I intend to pick up my clarinet again (Mozart, Spohr, Brahms).
+As it happens, the principal clarinetist of the Pittsburgh Symphony was often in our apartment, but before we owned it.